JuanManuelHuerta/Raven/README.md

-# Raven: Reasoning Architecture with Validators, Experts and iNputs
+# Raven: Reasoning Agents via Explanatory laNdmarks

 This is an implementation of the RAVEN approach.
 As reference application, this code implements a Finance analysis engine that can carry out complex analytic tasks.